Smart Contracts

 • getTransferableBalance(account) — Returns balance minus locked amount.

 • transferAndCall(votingEngine, amount, payload) — Default vote path used by the app.
-Sends cREP stake to the voting engine and atomically commits the encrypted vote payload.
+Sends HREP stake to the voting engine and atomically commits the encrypted vote payload.

 VoterIdNFT

 Soulbound (non-transferable) ERC-721 representing a verified human identity.
-Minted by HumanFaucet upon successful Self.xyz passport verification.
+Minted by HumanFaucet upon successful Self.xyz passport or biometric ID verification for an eligible 18+ claimant.
 Token ID 0 is reserved (indicates no Voter ID).

 Sybil Resistance

-VoterIdNFT is required by most contracts to perform actions: submitting content, voting, registering frontends, creating profiles, and submitting categories.
-It also enforces a per-Voter-ID stake cap of 100 cREP per content per round, preventing a single identity from dominating any vote.
+VoterIdNFT is required for voting, registering frontends, creating profiles, and creating categories.
+USDC-funded question submission is permissionless and does not require a Voter ID; HREP-funded identity paths stay gated where the contracts require them.
+VoterIdNFT also enforces a per-Voter-ID stake cap of 100 HREP per content per round, preventing a single identity from dominating any vote.

 Key Functions